k-stz/goboomah/README.md

 ## ECS - Entity component system
 use this for spirte mangement, rendering, control

+Sources:
+- "How to build animations with ebiten using the ECS pattern" https://co0p.github.io/posts/ecs-animation/

+- "Entity Component System | Game Engine series" by the Cherno https://www.youtube.com/watch?v=Z-CILn2w9K0 Summary: Great problem desciption of what problem ECS solves.
+Starting with the struggle of inheritence based system, then an improvement of Entity with a Components vector as a field, which has a leg up on inheritence (composition over inheritence) but suffers performnace hits due to no cache hits!
+Finally to a data-driven approach of ECS: associating a bunch of components by an Entity-ID.
+Where each components is part of an array, such that it has data locatlity and the associated lookup is problably a tree on those pure components type arrays.

 ## tilemap
 Use this for the stage representation